 In this blog post, we'll explore what each type of designer does and how to decide which one is right for your business.
 We'll also look at the pros and cons of working with each type of designer, so you can feel confident and excited the next time you hire one.

 Ready to find out what the key differences between a graphic designer and a brand designer are?
-Grab some chai, get comfy and let's delve right in!
+Grab some tea, get comfy and let's delve right in!

 Here's a brand designer description: The brand designer is the creative expert whose job focuses primarily on creating a cohesive and recognizable brand or visual identity for a company or product.

-Brand designers (sometimes also known as a corporate identity designer) mainly design brand identities to suit new businesses, or assist in redesigning and updating existing brand identities.
+Brand designers (sometimes also known as a corporate identity designer or brand identity implementation specialist) mainly design brand identities to suit new businesses, or assist in redesigning and updating existing brand identities.
 This includes things like logos, color schemes, typography, and overall visual style.

 A quick graphic designer definition: A graphic designer is a professional within the graphic design and graphic arts industry who assembles together images, typography, or (sometimes) motion graphics.
 A graphic designer creates the graphics primarily for published, printed, or electronic media, such as brochures and advertising.

 A graphic designer works to promote a brand identity through marketing and visual content from logo design to advertising, copywriting or slogan design and branding.
 It's likely they manage multiple projects simultaneously while some brand designers (like me!) prefer to work with one client at a time.

-The most obvious difference between graphic designers and brand designers is that brand designers focus on creating a cohesive visual identity for a company (like a brand strategist), while graphic designers focus on creating visuals for communication.
+The most obvious difference between graphic designers and brand designers is that brand designers focus on creating a cohesive visual identity or sub brand for a company (like a brand strategist), while graphic designers focus on creating visuals for communication.